 Puppies, much like human babies, often do not sleep through the night.
 They may be up “crying” in the wee hours for 20 minutes (or longer), which can make it difficult to sleep if they are in close proximity to your bedroom.
 This is something to discuss with family members and roommates ahead of time.

 Are you emotionally prepared to handle the death of one of your foster animals?

 This can be very difficult, but the sad truth is that, though rare, it occasionally happens.

 Do you love cuddling puppies and want to be on the frontline of saving puppies lives?

 Foster volunteering will provide both of these experiences in abundance!

 If you answered “yes” to all these questions, then fostering puppies might be a great volunteer opportunity for you.
 Here’s how to get started:

 How to Get Started

 2. Complete a foster volunteer application and include your desired orientation date.
-Please note that this applicaiton is for foster applicants only (register and fill out an application here, you will be automatically registered for your desired orientation date).
+Please note that this application is for foster applicants only (register and fill out an application here, you will be automatically registered for your desired orientation date).

 3. Read our Foster Puppy Manual (969 KB)